Weber grills are awesome for getting that perfect sear – but to keep them performing their best, regular cleaning is key

 • Is the collector box cracked?
 If so, it must be replaced.
 If not, try sanding the interior of the box.

-If none of these easy fixes works, it may be necessary to replace the igniter unit.
-But before you do, try one more test.
-Manually light the grill with a match.
 If it lights, the problem is likely the igniter.
 If it doesn’t light, the issue may actually be a clogged or dirty burner.
 Clean the burner and test the igniter again.
 If the grill lights, there’s no need to replace the igniter.
 If it doesn’t, a new igniter will probably do the trick.

-One important safety note: If a grill ever fails to light, always wait 5 minutes before attempting to relight it to allow the gas to dissipate.
+Safety Tip: If a grill ever fails to light, always wait 5 minutes before attempting to relight it to allow the gas to dissipate.

 April 21st, 2015